Siddhesh290307/Transformer_Implementation/README.md

-# Transformer Neural Machine Translation (English → French)
+# Transformer Implementation for Neural Machine Translation

 This project implements a full **Transformer Encoder–Decoder architecture** for Neural Machine Translation (NMT), inspired by ["Attention Is All You Need"](https://arxiv.org/abs/1706.03762).